Erik Pavia / Notes

 Second, we all have meaningful power to create friendships simply by doing friend things.
 If there’s someone you want to be friends with, you can message them, call them, invite them to events, make jokes with them, or ride tandem bicycles until you’ve created a relationship.

-Rather than take offense or be hurt by the fact that some of my friends don’t reach out to me, I can be happy that I have the ability to unilaterally build and sustain a friendship with people I care about.
+Rather than take offense or be hurt by the fact that some of my friends don’t reach out to me, I appreciate that I have the ability to unilaterally build and sustain a friendship with people I care about.

 Perception